emotion-js/emotion/docs/testing.md

-## Snapshot Testing
+---
+title: "Snapshot Testing"
+---

 Adding [snapshot tests with Jest](https://facebook.github.io/jest/docs/en/snapshot-testing.html) is a great way to help avoid unintended changes to your app's UI.

 By diffing the serialized value of your React tree Jest can show you what changed in your app and allow you to fix it or update the snapshot.

 By default snapshots with emotion show generated class names.
 Adding [jest-emotion](https://github.com/emotion-js/emotion/tree/master/packages/jest-emotion) allows you to output the actual styles being applied.

 <img height="360px" src="https://user-images.githubusercontent.com/514026/31314015-02b79ca6-abc3-11e7-8f70-1edb31c7f43b.jpg"/>

 ### Installation